 - Johns Hopkins University’s real-time dashboard of confirmed cases

 - U.S. Occupational Safety and Health Administration

 Remember to Practice Self-Care

 Worrying about catching an infectious disease, the coronavirus or otherwise, while taking care of your family, can be a stressful time.
 McLean’s Nathaniel Van Kirk, PhD, Kathryn D. Boger, PhD, ABPP, and Marni Chanoff, MD, share ways to keep you and your family feeling mentally balanced and safe in your household during an uncertain time.
-Read their 5 ways to reduce anxiety or the full article.
+Read their article.

 Information for McLean Patients and Their Families

 You may find it helpful to visit our COVID-19 Resources for Patients page to find the latest information for updated patient policies and procedures.